radiantearth/stac-spec/extensions/datacube/README.md

 | unit             | string           | The unit of measurement for the data, preferably the symbols from [SI](https://physics.nist.gov/cuu/Units/units.html) or [UDUNITS](https://ncics.org/portfolio/other-resources/udunits2/). |
 | reference_system | string           | The reference system for the data.                           |

 An Additional Dimension Object MUST specify an `extent` or a set of `values`.
+It MAY specify both.

 ## Implementations